CHASING AFTER THE WIND

 In Chapter one, Solomon attacks all that is secular, any kind of life that is lived without God.
 Vanity of vanities All is vanity These are words of nihilism.
 The life that is lived under the sun is utterly meaningless.
 We are but a vapor, here for a little while an then gone.
 The word vanity is used to mean unreliable, frailty, a leaning wall or a tottering fence.
 In fact, it is the same word as the name Abel who was killed by his brother Cain, He too was but a vapor.

 I was thinking about time this week.
 Someone asked in an email how I got through seminary and I told them.
-I remember it as if it was yesterday but but it was 1987.
+I remember it as if it was yesterday but I graduated from the doctoral program 23 years ago this December.
+And I thought further, I have about 15 good years of ministry left if my health holds up.
 And I was humbled by the passage of time and my small moment in it.
 It was if I were a speck of dust hardly making a wave in the great ocean of the universe.

 The preacher is brutally honest about this.
 Our time is so short it is like a vapor.
 In a few moments, it is as if we never existed.
 In a generation or two, no one will know our names, no one will know our joys or our sufferings, they will not know our passions or the things we hate.
 It is as if the universe did not even notice of our existence.